 With plenty of top-tier reports, especially the motherlode of U.S. data (the NFP report) just around the corner, I’m opting to sit by the sidelines and just observe price action.

-For this week, instead of being gutsy (or careless?) enough to enter a trade at market, I’ll talk about the potential scenarios for AUD/USD this NFP Friday.
-Word from my friends is that analysts only expect the non-farm payrolls report to come in at 120,000 in August after printing at 163,000 in July.
+For this week, instead of being gutsy (or careless?) enough to enter a trade at the market, I’ll talk about the potential scenarios for AUD/USD this NFP Friday.
+A word from my friends is that analysts only expect the non-farm payrolls report to come in at 120,000 in August after printing at 163,000 in July.

 If the NFP report prints below 100,000 then traders might interpret it as a sign that the Fed will be launching its QE3 program in its meeting next month.
 The Aussie could rally against the dollar and AUD/USD could shoot up from its current support at the bottom weekly ATR level, which is near the 1.0250 minor psychological handle.